naturalis/puppet-patches/README.md

 # A set of patches

 to patch stuff.
-All patches should have their own `.pp` and have a `$ensure` variable with `absent/present` posibilty.
+All patches should have their own `.pp` and have a `$ensure` variable with `absent/present` possibillity